 The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your air conditioning system.
 For instance, some refrigerant manufacturers are selling cheaper alternatives to R22, often called “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.

-“Lennox®, one of the leading air conditioning manufacturers, has conducted research that shows these cheaper alternate refrigerants are not capable of working with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older A/C systems with these alternative refrigerants may actually damage the system and create more costly problems.
+“Lennox®, one of the leading air conditioning manufacturers, has conducted research that shows these cheaper alternate refrigerants are not capable of working with the lubricating oil used in R22 units,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older A/C systems with these alternative refrigerants may actually damage the system and create more expensive problems.
 These so called drop-in refrigerants will also void any applicable manufacturer’s warranty.”